Marsu4ever/pipex/README.md

 **Arguments**: ./pipex file1 command1 command2 file2

-Specific Example: ./pipex file1.txt ls "wc -l"  file2.txt
+Specific Example: ./pipex file1.txt cat "wc -l"  file2.txt
--> this'll list the number of lines in a directory and then count those lines and write that number into the file2.txt.
+-> this'll display (cat) the contents of a file (file1.txt) and then count those lines (wc -l) and write that number into a 2nd file (file2.txt).

-**So what's interesting about this project**:
+**So what's the point of this project**:
-This program can use system commands (like ls, cat, wc etc) making it useful for using ALREADY made programs.
-This is done by creating Child processes.
+This program can use system commands (like ls, cat, wc etc) making it useful for using SYSTEM programs.
+This is achieved by creating Child processes.